acournoyer1/3110ProjectComplete/Milestone2Readme.txt

 ------------------------------------------------------------
 SOURCE FILE INFORMATION:

+Package backEnd

 	Message.java

 		Message Class that creates a message to be sent from a node to another node.

 	Simulation.java

 		Simulation class designated to manage the step process of walking through the simulation.
 		Manages the ability to manipulate node connections.

 	Connection.java

 		Connection class defines the properties to connect two nodes.

 	Node.java

 		Node class that holds the properties of every node that will be manipulated.

+	SimulationType.java

+		SimulationType enum defines what mode the user has currently selected.

+	SimulationListener.java

+Package userInterface

+	CommandParser.java

+		Parser that parses commands given to the program's command prompt.

+	DialogManager.java

+		Manages all Dialog Menus that can be opened by the program.

+	GraphicsCanvas.java

+		Displays the network of nodes on a canvas and shows simulations as they progress.

 	GUI.java

 		GUI class that builds all of the gui's properties.

-SimulationType.java

-	SimulationType enum defines what mode the user has currently selected.
+	NodeImage.java

+		Holds the information necessary to draw a Node on the canvas.

+	PolarPoint.java

+		Polar Point representation used in auto generating node placements.

 ------------------------------------------------------------